runyanjake/workouts/README.md

 # Workouts
 A bring-your-own-data workout application for managing and visualizing a workout tracker in Google Sheets.

-## User Configuration

-### Google Sheets Format
+## How to Use
-Expects a very exact Google Sheets document with 2 or more tabs.
+1. Configure a Google Sheet with your data.
+The app expects a very exact Google Sheets document with these two tabs:

-Tab 1: `Data` - Table of each rep of each tracked workout.
+- Tab 1: `Data` - Table of each rep of each tracked workout.

-Columns: `Date, Exercise, Reps, Weight, Time, Notes`.
+    - Columns: `Date, Exercise, Reps, Weight, Time, Notes`.

-Tab 2: `Exercises` - Table of all tracked exercises.
+- Tab 2: `Exercises` - Table of all tracked exercises.

-Columns: `Name, Type, Muscle, Groups, Description, Notes`
+    - Columns: `Name, Type, Muscle, Groups, Description, Notes`
+2. Under the Settings tab, authenticate with your Google account via OAuth2.0.
+3. Also under the settings tab, use the file picker to select your account.
+4. Press the sync button (download button if on mobile) to pull data.
+5. Update data in the Tracker tab or view data in the Analytics tab.
+6. Overwrite your sheet with updated data using the save button (upload to cloud button if on mobile).

 ## Server Configuration